-LTE band 43 3 600 – 3 800MHzFrequency bands for video links
+LTE band 43 3 600 – 3 800MHz

+IMT technology is deployed in the 900MHz band and the 2.1GHz band.

+WRC – 12 decisions to be added here

+Frequency bands for video links

 This section contains an inventory of candidate bands for video SAP/SAB links.
 It lists those bands identified for ENG/OB in ECA (ERC Report 25[12], February 1998 edition) and ERC/REC 25-10[8] (1995 edition).
 The inventory is intended to provide details for each of the bands: current CEPT provisions (DEC/REC), national usage, reasoning and conclusions regarding possibilities of future (harmonised) use by video SAP/SAB links.